onurvarol/blog/_posts/2015-08-18-twitter-suspension.md

 # What I am doing now?

 I created a new account after several appeal requests rejected by Twitter.
-You can follow me now at [@onurvarolbot](https://twitter.com/onurvarolbot) (notice the difference compared to my old account name :laughing:).
+You can follow me now at [@onurvarolbot](https://twitter.com/onurvarolbot) (notice the difference compared to my old account name :D).

 There are several points I should make here.